mirage-project/mirage/README.md

-# Mirage: A Multi-level Superoptimizer for Tensor Algebra
+# Mirage: Generating Fast GPU Kernels for Python Programs

-Mirage is a tensor algebra superoptimizer that automatically discovers highly-optimized tensor programs for DNNs.
-Mirage automatically identifies and verifies sophisticated optimizations, many of which require joint optimization at the kernel, thread block, and thread levels of the GPU compute hierarchy.
-For an input DNN, Mirage searches the space of potential tensor programs that are functionally equivalent to the given DNN to discover highly-optimized candidates.
+Mirage is a tool that automatically generates fast GPU kernels for PyTorch programs through superoptimization techniques.
+For example, to get fast GPU kernels for attention, users only need to write a few lines of Python code to describe attention's computation.
+For a given PyTorch program, Mirage automatically searches the space of potential GPU kernels that are functionally equivalent to the input program and discovers highly-optimized kernel candidates.
 This approach allows Mirage to find new custom kernels that outperform existing expert-designed ones.

 ## Quick Installation